Caradt

 ‘‘How will our graduates make a living without selling their soul?’’

-Sepp Eckenhaussen, arts researcher and organizer, explores sustainable economic models for the arts at Caradt.
+Sepp Eckenhaussen, arts researcher and organizer, explores sustainable economic models for the arts at CARADT.
 He addresses the art sector’s precarity through activism, policy, and digital culture

 Sepp Eckenhaussen arrow